Federated Deployment (Hub + data-nodes)¶

 Replace the bundled registry.json (required)¶

-The Hub's shipped image bundles a development registry.json pointing at local /api and /api2.
-Those paths have no upstream in the ui profile, so a Hub started without this step will load with every backend marked red.
+The Hub's shipped image bundles a default registry.json pointing at /api (the local backend).
+That path has no upstream in the ui profile, so a Hub started without this step will load with every backend marked red.
 Pick one of the following — neither is optional:

 Option B — custom image

-Build your own image from source with your registry.json placed at app/public/registry.json before make docker-build.
+Build your own image from source with your registry.json placed at app/public/registry.json before building.
 No override file needed in this case.
+(Source clone required — skip if using pre-built images.)

 Start the Hub¶